See also policies for:

 To report a security incident you should contact our Hotline at 412-268-6350.
 To report non-emergency security incidents you can send email to email@example.com.

-The Pittsburgh Supercomputing Center's computing resources are vital to the scientific community, and we have a responsibility to ensure that these resources are utilized in a responsible manner.
-The term computing resources in this case refers to all computers owned or operated by PSC and all hardware, data, software, storage systems and communications networks associated with these computers.
-Improper use of PSC systems is generally referred to as resource abuse.
+PSC’s resources are vital to the scientific community, and we have a responsibility to ensure that all resources are utilized in a responsible manner.
+PSC has legal and other obligations to protect its services, resources, and the intellectual property of users.
+Users share this responsibility by observing the rules of acceptable use that are outlined in this document.
+Your on-line assent to this Acceptable Use Policy is your acknowledgment that you have read and understand your responsibilities as a user of PSC Services and Resources, which refers to all computers owned or operated by PSC and all hardware, data, software, storage systems and communications networks associated with these computers.
+If you have questions, please contact PSC User Services.

-- supplying, or attempting to supply, false or misleading information or identification in order to access PSC's computing resources.
+- Supplying, or attempting to supply, false or misleading information or identification in order to access PSC Services and Resources

 This policy may be modified as new features are added to the site.
 Any changes to the policy will be posted on this page.